GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 Your questions are welcome.
 If you have a Privacy Sandbox question that is not answered in the documentation, you can:

--  File an issue on the explainer repo for the proposal you're asking about.
+-  File an issue on the explainer repo for the proposal or API you're asking about.
    Links to these are provided below, and are available from the [Privacy Sandbox status page](/docs/privacy-sandbox/status).
 -  Ask general Privacy Sandbox questions, and questions that cover multiple